 Rewards offered range from Avios points (formerly known as Airmiles), to points which you can put towards hotel stays.

 American Express Card members also receive additional perks.
-For example, Amex’s Preferred Seating service enables you to track down tickets to shows and events often before they’re made available to the general public.
+For example, American Express Experiences enable you to track down tickets to shows and events often before they’re made available to the general public.
 Bear in mind, however, that American Express is not accepted in as many places as Mastercard and Visa.